veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 The AudioTagHeader has been extended to define additional audio codecs, multichannel audio, multitrack capabilities, signaling support, and additional miscellaneous enhancements, while ensuring backward compatibility.
 This extension is termed the ExAudioTagHeader and is designed to be future-proof, allowing for the definition of additional audio codecs, features, and corresponding signaling. \
 &nbsp; \
 During the parsing process, the logic MUST handle unexpected or unknown elements gracefully.
-Specifically, if any critical signaling or flags (e.g., AudioPacketType and AudioFourCc) are not recognized, the system MUST fail in a controlled and predictable manner. \
+Specifically, if any critical signaling or flags (e.g., AudioPacketType and AudioFourCc) are not recognized, the system MUST fail in a controlled and predictable manner.

-&nbsp; \
-IMPORTANT: A single audio message for a unique timestamp may include a batch of AudioPacketType values (e.g., multiple TrackId values).
-When parsing an audio message, the bitstream MUST be processed completely to ensure all payload data has been handled. \
+>IMPORTANT: A single audio message for a unique timestamp may include a batch of AudioPacketType values (e.g., multiple TrackId values).
+When parsing an audio message, the bitstream MUST be processed completely to ensure all payload data has been handled.
-&nbsp; \

 Table: Extended AudioTagHeader

 ```txt